||Mary Pat Shelledy, Ed.S. (Chair)

 Various school districts may have additional requirements that will need to be met prior to student teaching.
 These will be identified by the Director of Field Experiences as Professional Semester applications are reviewed.

-- Achieve a cumulative grade point average of 2.5 or higher
+- Achieve a cumulative grade point average of 3.0 or higher.

 Definition of Teacher Education Program Completer

-Teacher candidates seeking Bachelor of Arts degrees with a major in elementary education, or a Bachelor of Arts or Science degree with a double major in middle school or secondary education and a chosen certification area, will be construed to be program completers upon successful completion of all education course and degree requirements.
+Teacher candidates seeking the master of education degree will be construed to be program completers upon successful completion of all education courses and degree requirements.

 Certification Requirements, Missouri State Department of Elementary and Secondary Education (DESE)

-- A baccalaureate degree from a college or university having a teacher education program approved by the Missouri Department of Elementary and Secondary Education or from a college or university having a teacher education program approved by the state education agency in states other than Missouri;
+- A baccalaureate degree from a college or university approved by the Missouri Department of Elementary and Secondary Education or from a college or university approved by the state education agency in states other than Missouri;

-- A recommendation of the designated official for teacher education in the college or university;
+- A recommendation of designated official for teacher education in the college or university;

-- A grade point average of 2.5 on a 4.0 scale overall and in the major area of study;
+- A grade point average of 2.75 or higher on a 4.0 scale overall; a grade point average of 3.0 in the major area of study; and a minimum grade point aerage of 3.0 in all education courses;

-- Completion of the content knowledge or specialty area test (Praxis II) designated by the State Board of Education with a score equal to or greater than the Missouri qualifying score;
+- The content knowledge or specialty area test designated by the State Board of Education with a score equal to or greater than the Missouri qualifying score;

 - Completion of professional requirements, as determined by the recommending college or university, which may exceed these minimum requirements; and